Teacher AI Guide

 The 16 prompts target the tasks that steal your personal time: lesson plans aligned to specific standards, differentiated worksheets at multiple reading levels, report card comments, quiz generation, parent communication drafts, rubrics, sub plans, and IEP goal drafting.
 Each one is ready to use and designed for classroom realities, not theoretical education technology.

-The guide also addresses AI academic integrity head-on, 62-68% of teachers report detecting suspected AI use in student work, and detection tools produce false positives 61% of the time for non-native English speakers.
+The guide also addresses AI academic integrity head-on.
+Many teachers report detecting suspected AI use in student work, and detection tools are known to produce frequent false positives for non-native English speakers.
 You will get practical strategies for handling this without relying on broken detection software.

 Built for K-12 teachers who need to protect their time without compromising what happens in the classroom.